Visheshj123/AlbumCreation/README.md

 # AlbumCreation
 Program to add, play, and skip songs.
-Uses Clients and Servers to view what others are listening to using IP address
+Uses Clients and Servers to view what others are listening to using IP address.
+Be sure to download jmusic first.